Egypt court upholds life sentences for 10 Islamists

 Egypt court upholds life sentences for 10 IslamistsNew

-Cairo (AP) — Egypt’s highest appeals court has upheld the sentencing of ten leaders of Egypt’s outlawed Muslim Brotherhood, including the group’s head, to life imprisonment.
-The state-owned MENA news agency reported Sunday that in 2019, a Cairo criminal court found all ten, including the group’s Supreme Guide Mohamed Badie, guilty of charges related to killing policemen and organizing mass jail breaks during Egypt’s 2011 uprising.
+CAIRO (AP) — Egypt’s state news agency says the highest appeals court has upheld life sentences of 10 leaders of the country’s outlawed Muslim Brotherhood, including the group’s head.
+In 2019, a Cairo criminal court convicted all 10 of charges related to killing policemen and organizing mass jail breaks during Egypt’s 2011 uprising.
 That revolt culminated in the ouster of longtime autocrat Hosni Mubarak.
-The defendants were found guilty of helping around 20,000 prisoners escape, and of undermining national security by conspiring with foreign militant groups — the Palestinian Hamas and Lebanon’s Hezbollah.
+Sunday’s rulings upheld the latest of several life sentences for Muslim Brotherhood leaders.
+Meanwhile, the Court of Cassation acquitted eight middle-rank leaders of the nation’s oldest Islamist organization, who were sentenced earlier to 15 years in prison.